Add voice guidance

 |---|---|---|

-id | int | Unique identifier for the voice. |
+id | int | Unique identifier for the voice |

-name | String | Display name of the voice. |
+name | String | Display name of the voice |

-fileName | String | File name which can be used to load the voice (available for VoiceType.human). |
+fileName | String | File name used to load the voice (available for VoiceType.human) |

-language | Language | Associated language object. |
+language | Language | Associated language object |

-type | VoiceType | Enum: human or computer. |
+type | VoiceType | Voice type: human or computer |

-Languageis relevant for both the built-in TTS system and custom solutions using theonTextToSpeechInstructioncallback.
-See the internationalization guide for more info about theLanguageclass.Voiceis relevant only for the built-in voice-guidance (using human and computer voices) playback.
+Language— relevant for built-in TTS and custom solutions usingonTextToSpeechInstruction.
+See the internationalization guide.Voice— relevant only for built-in voice-guidance (human and computer voices).

-The SDK distinguishes between two language settings:
+The SDK distinguishes between:

 - SDK language (

-Get the Current Voice
+Get the current voice

-Voice currentVoice = SdkSettings.getVoice();
+Voice currentVoice = SdkSettings.voice;

 List<ContentStoreItem> items = ContentStore.getLocalContentList(ContentType.humanVoice);

-for (final contentStoreItem in items){
+for (final contentStoreItem in items) {

 final String name = contentStoreItem.name;